 Subpart C: Collection of Checks: Governs the check collection process, including return deadlines and interbank responsibilities.
 For most community banks, Subpart B generates the examination findings.

 The fundamental principle: depositors need predictable access to their funds, and banks have limited rights to delay availability.
-Every hold must fall within the regulation's permitted categories, and every hold requires proper notice.
+Every delay must fit the regulation and the bank's disclosed policy, and the required notice or disclosure must be provided.

 Funds Availability Schedules